1941 Greenock by-election

 The 1941 Greenock by-election was a parliamentary by-election held on 10 July 1941 for the British House of Commons constituency of Greenock in Renfrewshire, Scotland.
 Hector McNeil was elected unopposed to succeed Robert Gibson.

 Background

 Greenock is a town in the west central Lowlands of Scotland.
-The seat become vacant when the Labour Member of Parliament (MP) Robert Gibson resigned to take up the post of Chairman of the Scottish Land Court.
+The seat became vacant when the Labour Member of Parliament (MP) Robert Gibson resigned to take up the post of Chairman of the Scottish Land Court.
 Gibson had held the seat since a by-election in 1936.